codacy/docs/docs/faq/repositories/how-do-i-migrate-a-legacy-repository-to-a-synced-organization.md

 If you have legacy personal repositories or repositories in manual organizations, you can migrate these repositories together with their Codacy configurations to a synced organization.

-!!! important
 To migrate a legacy repository you must have [admin permissions](../../organizations/manual-organizations/administrative-permissions.md) for that repository.

 To migrate your legacy repository to a synced organization:

+1. Click your avatar, select **Organizations**, and ensure that the target organization already exists on Codacy.

+    !!! important
+        **If you're migrating a legacy personal repository** you must ensure that the target personal organization for your Git provider is already added on Codacy.
+This personal organization has the same name as your username on your Git provider.

+    If the target organization is not added to Codacy yet, [add your organization to Codacy](../../organizations/what-are-synced-organizations/#adding-an-organization) before continuing.

-1. Open your repository **Settings**, tab **General**.
+1. Open your legacy repository **Settings**, tab **General**.

 1. In the section **Transfer repository**, select the target organization and click the button **Transfer**.